-Of practical importance is the situation of persons who have been granted international protection in another EU Member State and then move to Germany to apply for international protection there.
-This often concerns persons with a status in Greece, or other EU Member States where it is difficult for beneficiaries of protection to access certain services and secure adequate living standards.
-In such cases, the BAMF usually decides that the asylum application is inadmissible.
+in previous years the BAMF usually decided that the asylum application is inadmissible.
 Depending on the situation in the Member State which first granted protection, it might issue a removal ban for said Member State, however.
-The Federal Administrative Court, in a decision of 20 May 2020, has ruled that in line with a CJEU ruling, an application for asylum cannot be deemed inadmissible on the grounds that another Member State has already granted protection if the situation the application would face in this Member State amounts amount to inhuman or degrading treatment, and thus be in violation of Art.
+The Federal Administrative Court, in a decision of 20 May 2020, ruled that in line with a CJEU ruling, an application for asylum cannot be deemed inadmissible on the grounds that another Member State has already granted protection if the situation the application would face in this Member State amounts amount to inhuman or degrading treatment, and thus be in violation of Art.
 4 of the EU Charter on Fundamental Rights.
 In these cases, the BAMF would have to carry out a regular asylum procedure.
-The BAMF has stopped processing applications from persons with a protection status in Greece since 2019, meaning that the concerned persons retain the status of asylum applicant.
-Processing of applications is due to be taken up again as of March 2022 (see Suspension of transfers for beneficiaries of international protection in other Member States).
+After stopping the processing of applications from persons with a protection status in Greece since 2019 (meaning that the concerned persons retain the status of asylum applicant), the BAMF took up the processing of applications again on 1 April 2022 (see Suspension of transfers for beneficiaries of international protection in other Member States).
+The BAMF stated that it planned to assess each case again on its merits, instead of accepting the decision to grant international protection from another Member State, and to only deem applications inadmissible "in justified individual cases" where no threat of violation of Art.
+3 or 4 ECHR exists.
+361 Nonetheless, the statistics show an increase in inadmissibility decisions based on protection in another Member State in 2022 (4,637 cases) compared to 2021 (2,489 cases).

-The provision that asylum applications may be considered inadmissible in case of safety in "another third country" (sonstiger Drittstaat) has been based on the concept of First Country of Asylum of Article 35 of the recast Asylum Procedures Directive.202 "Another third country" may refer to any country which is not defined a Safe Third Country under German law.
-203 This concept replaces the former notion, according to which asylum applications were "to be disregarded" (unbeachtlich) if return to "another third country" was possible.
+The provision that asylum applications may be considered inadmissible in case of safety in 'another third country' (sonstiger Drittstaat) is based on the concept of First country of asylum of Article 35 of the recast APD.
+'Another third country' may refer to any country which is not defined a Safe third country under German law.
+This concept replaces the former notion, according to which asylum applications were 'to be disregarded' (unbeachtlich) if return to 'another third country' was possible.
 In the process, important restrictions have been removed.
-In particular, the former provision could only be applied if return to the safe "other third country" was possible within three months.
-Although this qualification has been removed, the provision has only been applied rarely.
+In particular, the former provision could only be applied if return to the safe 'other third country' was possible within three months.
+Although this qualification has been removed, the provision has only been applied rarely (6 cases in 2022, 4 cases in 2021).